wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 * [20181027] Officially starting this project because I bought a Thinkpad X1E.

 ## Introduction
+* *FORK* the project to your own repository and clone it to your machine using Github Desktop to make changes.
 * If you want to download the EFI files to try your luck, you can check out the [Configuration Release](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases).
 * Or, if you are interested in the theme I used, check it out over here: [Minimalism](https://github.com/Errrneist/Hackintosh-Theme-Minimalism).